News

 Innovative companies like Lonza and Roche are already working hard on new mobility models.
 In order to reduce private motorised transportation, they rely on multimodal, shared vehicle fleets – from e-bikes to e-cars, and e-scooters – which are then shared among employees according to user needs.
 In the process, fewer and fewer employees drive their own cars to work and instead share a variety of different mobility options.
 For the shared vehicles, there is a central car park, a maintenance and cleaning service and a user-friendly app with which the desired vehicle can be reserved at any time, unlocked, and seamlessly billed after the journey.
 The benefits for the companies are obvious: costs go down as there are not as many cars to buy, parking demand drops sharply as more people use fewer cars, and overall mobility-driven greenhouse gas emissions go down, especially if the shared vehicles are e-cars or e-bikes.

-In order to determine the benefits of the Urban Connect mobility platform, we conducted an employee survey at a client’s premises to record commuting routes and the respective transport behaviour used before and after the introduction of the Urban Connect platform.
-The results are summarised in the following four sections.
+In order to determine the benefits of the Urban Connect mobility platform, we conducted a survey among employees at a client’s premises to record their journeys and transportation behavior before and after the introduction of the Urban Connect platform.

 Robert Ruttmann